GT-IDEaS/Bootcamp2019/Day01/planets/README.md

 3. [Clone your fork](https://guides.github.com/activities/forking/#clone) of this
 repository to your DSVM (what we will hereafter call `local`)
-4. Make some changes to a file in this repository by editing it in your favorite text editor, like Notepad++ or VIM.
+4. Make some changes to a file in this repository by editing it in your favorite text editor, like Notepad++ or VIM...
 5. Next, commit your changes on `local` by using the Anaconda command prompt.
 If you have a [CodeAcademy](https://www.codecademy.com/learn) account, you can check out [this interactive tutorial](https://www.codecademy.com/learn/learn-git) for help.